ToastedNub/Video-to-ASCII-converter/README.md

 Converts a video file to ASCII in the command prompt.
 [Like those videos you see of Bad Apple played in various things](https://youtu.be/6zs6S_I5gH8).

+ - THIS IS MADE FOR 1080P FULL SCREEN TERMINAL!

  - YOU NEED THE VIDEO YOU WANT TO CONVERT TO BE IN THE SAME FOLDER AS THE SCRIPT IS IN OR IT WILL NOT WORK!

  - THE VIDEO IN THE FOLDER SHOULD BE HAMED "video" THIS IS THE FILE NAME THAT THIS SCRIPT TARGETS!